Sinus Health and Allergies: Pet Dander

 Birds can also carry the allergens that cause sinusitis.
 Their feathers and droppings are a source of bacteria, dust, fungi and mold.
 Note that these same allergens are present in hamsters, gerbils, ferrets, mice and other caged animals.

 You may have heard several misconceptions about pet dander.
-First, it is important to understand that the fur itself, while still an allergen, is not the most significant irritant, but rather it is the pollen, dust and mold buried deep inside the fur.
+First, it is important to understand that the fur itself, while still an allergen, is not the most significant irritant, but rather it is the dead skin cells, pollen, dust and mold buried deep inside the fur.
 Another misconception relates to the length of your pet’s fur.
 While the fur itself can be an allergen, as noted above, trimming your pet’s hair is not a viable solution, as research shows no correlation between the fur length and allergen production.
 Lastly, many people may tell you that simply seeking out a “non-allergenic” breed of cat or dog eliminates the allergens linked to sinus problems.
 This is untrue.
 There is no such thing as this type of breed although some breeds are less allergenic.

 Dr. Bennett also reminds pet owners and non-pet owners alike to be aware of their presence.
 If you find yourself suffering from the symptoms you’d normally experience if an animal were in the room, despite the lack of animals present, there may still be pet dander in the area that is causing your sinuses to feel inflamed.
 Office spaces, schools, restaurants and other common public areas may contain pet dander brought by those who have carried pet dander on their clothing.
 The allergens contained in dander has a very a sticky texture that are difficult to remove.
 Even if you have taken remedial steps to rid your home of dander left by an animal, studies show that it could take up to six months for it to be completely eliminated